zhiburt/tabled/README.md

 #### Text in a top border

-You can write a custom text at the top border if it's present in a style.
+You can also have custom text as part of the top border of the table.

 ```rust
 use tabled::{Table, style::BorderText};